 My primary clinical interest is neuropsychological assessment of adults with a wide variety of presenting concerns, including but not limited to: neurological or psychiatric disorder, traumatic brain injury, cerebrovascular accident, and substance abuse.
 I am also interested in family and couple psychotherapy for dementia patients and their caregivers.
 As with my research interests, I am interested in clinical care within cross-cultural contexts or for minority populations.

-Balsis, S., Choudhury, T.K., Geraci, L., Benge, J.F., & Patrick, C.J. (accepted).
+Balsis, S., Choudhury, T.K., Geraci, L., Benge, J.F., & Patrick, C.J. (in press).
 Alzheimer’s disease assessment: A review and illustration focusing on item response theory techniques.
 Assessment.

 Choudhury, T.K., Harris, C., Crist, K., Satterwhite, T., & York, M.K.
 (2017).
 Comparative Patient Satisfaction and Feasibility of a Pilot Parkinson’s Disease Enrichment Program (PEP).
 Journal of Geriatric Psychiatry and Neurology, 30, 253-60.